Self-hosting the administration panel

 SECRET_JITSI_KEY: "<some secret key>"

-# The default Stun server to use
+# The default STUN server to use (can be multiple, comma-separated)

-STUN_SERVER: stun:stun.l.google.com:19302
+STUN_SERVER: "stun:stun.l.google.com:19302"

-TURN_SERVER: turn:57.128.59.167:3478,turn:57.128.59.167?transport=tcp
+TURN_SERVER: "turn:[server-ip]:3478,turn:[server-ip]:3478?transport=tcp"

 TURN_STATIC_AUTH_SECRET: "<some secret key>"